Kurento/doc-kurento-readthedocs/source/mastering/kurento_protocol.rst

 A Media Element is collected when the client is disconnected longer than 4 minutes.
 After that time, these media elements are disposed automatically.

-Therefore the WebSocket connection between client and KMS be active any time.
-In case of temporary network disconnection, KMS implements a mechanism to allow the client reconnection.
+Therefore the WebSocket connection between client and KMS must be active at any time.
+In case of a temporary network disconnection, KMS implements a mechanism to allow the client reconnection.

-There is an special kind of message with the format above.
+There is a special kind of message with the format below.
 This message allows a client to reconnect to the same KMS previously connected::

     {